cronos-labs/play-unreal-plugin/README.md

 Make sure you use Xcode 13.2.1 (Xcode 13.3 or newer has unused variables errors when compiling the unreal source codes, until the issue is fixed by Epic Games).

-## More information for Cronos Play
+## More information about Cronos Play
 If you are a game developer, please visit [Cronos Play](https://cronos.org/play) or fill this [Contact Form](https://airtable.com/shrFiQnLrcpeBp2lS) for more information.